5061, 24061, rdb968007

 On August 9th 97201 'Experiment' as noted at Toton depot in a very fresh coat of Research Department blue/red livery.
 It is presumed that the boiler was reinstated to service and the bufferbeam steam heat connections were refitted whilst at Toton.

-On September 22nd freshly painted 97201 'Experiment' was stabled at York depot.
+On September 15th - 24th (assumed continuous) freshly painted 97201 'Experiment' was stabled at York depot.
+The Tribometer train was also present.

 Photograph courtesy Adrian Healey.